Sadly, for the first time in 38 years, our Memorial Day show is canceled due to the COVID-19 crisis. See you Labor Day weekend in New Paltz!

-Read our newest story in Chronogram HERE!
+Read our native feature in Chronogram HERE!

 Neil and Scott Rubinstein were two young woodworkers traveling across the Northeast exhibiting their work at various craft shows.
 By 1981, Neil and Scott weren’t just woodworkers, they were also fathers, and they wanted to find a way to enjoy and promote their craft while supporting their families.
 Craft shows were what they knew, so they took matters into their own hands.
 Rather than working for someone else 5 days a week, they decided to dive into the promotional end of the business and create a show that would be about art and for the exhibitors.
 They called it the Woodstock Art & Crafts Fair, and it was to be held twice yearly, over Memorial Day and Labor Day weekends.